Riverlance/_vue_guide/function/define_props.md

 The `defineProps()` function allows a child component to receive data from its parent.<br>
 It is a special function that works only inside `<script setup>` and gives access to the component’s props.<br>
-Props are how you pass values from a parent to a child component.
+Props are how you pass values from a parent to a child component (like a user name, an ID or a configuration value).

 ### When to use it?